What if this is just the beginning?

 IF THEY’RE OUT ON THE STREETS, NOT RESPONDING:

 Wait.
-Reach out occasionally, send a message that your team misses them, love them, wants to get together.
+Reach out occasionally, send a message that your team misses them, love them, and wants to get together.
 And wait for them as God waits for us—with patience, tenderness, and a persistent, not-in-a-rush hope.

 “God didn’t try fixing me.
 But he was there.
+Always.
+Until I was ready.”

 — Tony, released participant